OCD isn’t what you think it is. Just ask this former quarterback.

 It was ERP that helped Smith take back control of his own life.
 But finding help wasn’t easy, which led him to found NOCD.

-From his own experience, Smith wanted to make effective OCD treatment available to more people.
 “We often ask people to fit within the health care system,” said Smith.
 “With NOCD, we bring the health care system to you.”